 Zoom is one of the essential apps for remote workers, and with Android Auto, the car can also become a temporary work environment.
 The Android Auto interface allows for phone call management, and users can start and join scheduled Zoom meetings and conference calls directly on a vehicle’s screen.

-However, while the desktop and mobile versions of Zoom allow video meetings, the Android Auto app does not support video.
+However, while the desktop and mobile versions of Zoom support video meetings, the Android Auto app does not.
 This may demote the app among other messaging apps for the Android Auto platform, but Zoom’s audio-only features can still be beneficial for drivers who rely on the software to track their work on the go.

 Google News